 Commission Requirements.
 In order to earn a commission as a Second Lieutenant in the United States Army, each student must:

-Foundational Courses: In order to enroll in courses leading to the Military Science minor, students should complete MSL 101, 102, 201, 202 and 215.
-The department may award experiential credit for these courses: prior military service, Advanced Individual Training (AIT), Leader's Training Course (LTC) or Accelerated Cadet Commissioning Training (ACCT).
+Foundational Courses: In order to enroll in courses leading to the Military Science minor, students should complete MSL 101, 102, 201, and 202.
+The department may waive the Basic Course requirements for following situation courses: prior military service, Advanced Individual Training (AIT), Leader's Training Course (LTC) or Accelerated Cadet Commissioning Training (ACCT).

 Grade Requirements: Obtain a grade of "C" or better in all courses used toward the minor, and a cumulative GPA of 2.5 for Military Science courses.